 "CHAMPIN LE SEIGNEUR" CÔTE-RÔTIE

-In 1988 Gerin made his first purchase of vines in La Grandes Places and added to his holdings in 1996, with the purchase of land on La Landonne.
-Today, the estate covers 12ha in the Côte-Rôtie appellation where Jean has now been joined by his two sons, Michael and Alexis.
+In 1988 Gerin made his first purchase of vines in Les Grandes Places and added to his holdings in 1989, with the purchase of land on La Landonne.
+Today, the estate covers nearly 30 acres in the Côte-Rôtie appellation where Jean has now been joined by his two sons, Michael and Alexis.

 The Syrah brings in smoke, violets and red fruits.
 The combination gives the wine a softer entry with underlying power and finesse.
 Inky ruby with vibrant cherry and black currant aromas are complemented by suggestions of black pepper, violet and olive.
 Taut and structured on entry, then more open in the mid-palate, it offers red berry and bitter cherry flavors sweetened by a floral pastille nuance and a hint of cola.
 Shows very good lift and focus on the gently tannic finish, which hangs on with very good, floral persistence.

 Easy to drink young, but can be kept for more than 10 years.

 Pairs well with red meats such as beef and game, ravioli with truffles, blue cheeses and strong cheeses.